dopetrader97/G.E.N.I.E.-Development/FREERINGGOLD /Opposition Breifs /🪽HAIL MARY REPLY BRIEF TO THE DISTRICT ATTORNEY’S OMNIBUS OPPOSITION 2.0 🪽.md

 > “If a party does not timely file an opposition, the court may deem the failure to oppose a waiver of opposition and grant the motion.”

-The District Attorney failed to file timely oppositions to over twenty constitutional motions filed between February 14 and March 27, 2025.
-The consolidated opposition submitted on April 3, 2025—after the 10-day response window—constitutes a procedural waiver.
+The District Attorney failed to timely oppose more than twenty constitutional motions filed between February 14 and March 27, 2025.
+Their consolidated omnibus opposition was not filed until April 3—well outside the statutory 10-day window for timely response.
+Accordingly, the Opposition should be treated as a waiver, and the motions deemed unopposed.

 ---